roberddd/batchgenie/docs/index.md

     - Render to external locations: Expand beyond Asset previews by saving images externally, facilitating the quick creation of professional showcase images for your Assets.

 - **Utilities**:
+    - Utilities are available for working with your current blend file and are integrated into the Asset Browser for quick access.
     - Tools for bulk updating material settings such as Displacement and eevee specific settings.
     - Node Attribute Changer: Target various nodes or custom node-groups within materials to change socket values, set specific colors, or use random values for seed sockets.
     - Replace Node Utility: Replace existing 'Shader Editor' nodes with custom Node-Groups.